OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_400.md

 Steps:

-1. Open Firefox and login to the Service Manager using the Administrator account you setup during deployment (Figure 7a-1).
+1. Open Firefox and login to the Service Manager using the Administrator account you setup during deployment.
 Port number will vary depending on what you used during setup.

 For Ravello Environment <br />
 http://localhost:16000 <br />